Course code Ekon2130

 Description of the organization and tasks of students’ independent work

-Homework 2.
-The student has to obtain, compile, display and analyse statistics on a current macroeconomic problem or an industry.
-The homework must be completed and presented for defence (in PowerPoint).
+Homework.
+The student must obtain, compile, present, and analyse statistical data on a current macroeconomic problem or industry.
+The homework must be completed and presented for defence in PowerPoint or Canva.

 Criteria for Evaluating Learning Outcomes